-Notes - The Yellow-billed Duck is a dabbling duck which is an abundant resident to south Africa.
+Notes: - The Yellow-billed Duck is a dabbling duck which is an abundant resident to south Africa.
+It is not migratory but will search for suitable waters in the dry season.
 The female builds the nest, incubates the eggs and raises the young.

 WWT Slimbridge Video clips: